Langley Centennial Museum

 Track 8: Fraser Valley Milk Producers.
 The pros and cons of belonging.
 Milk Quotas.
 They own a yogurt plant in Quebec.
 Prices of milk and co-ops.

-Track 9: Hugh discusses how historically WIlloughby was a wild place with lots of bachelors.
+Track 9: Hugh discusses how historically Willoughby was a wild place with lots of bachelors.
 Most were loggers who lived there seasonally.
 Lots of Scandinavians.
 Mill's that are left.

 Track 10: Things to do as a child.
 Shopped in Milner and sometimes in Vancouver.